rmh-media/veeva-orm/README.md

 # Veeva ORM

-ORM Library for use with the Veeva CRM Ecosystem (MyInsights, CLM, etc.)
+Unopiniated ORM Library for use with the [Veeva](https://veeva.com) CRM Ecosystem (MyInsights, CLM, etc.).

-We – [RMH MEDIA](https://rmh-media.com) – are building applications with and for the [Veeva](https://veeva.com) ecosystem.
-Within this ecosystem, a data layer can be used to interact with information stored in the CRM.
+Slightly inspired by Laravel Eloquent :)

+## Why?
+During [our work](https://rmh-media.com) we had to build some kind of data abstraction to interact with VeevaCRM data multiple times.
-Veeva provides simple JavaScript utilities to work in a CRUDish way with it but for more sophisticated applications this might not be enough – at least not for us 👻.
+[Veeva](https://veeva.com) provides simple JavaScript utilities to work in a *CRUDish* way with their data but for more sophisticated applications this might not be enough – so we started this unopinioated project 👻.

 ## Goal
 The goal of this project is to build a sustainable data layer which can be used throughout different Veeva Applications.